devopshobbies/grafana_lgtm/README.md

 * [Grafana Mimir](https://grafana.com/oss/mimir/) - TSDB for Long-term Storage for Prometheus
 * [Grafana Agent](https://grafana.com/docs/agent/latest/) -  OpenTelemetry Collector Distribution

-This repository contains various resources related to Loki, Grafana, Tempo, and Mimir.
-These tools are key components in modern observability and monitoring stacks, providing capabilities for logging, metrics, and tracing in cloud-native environments.

 ## About the Author
   - **Mohammad Madanipour**